 Especially in summer, the mountain is a very popular tourist destination.
 Unfortunately, poor visibility and clouds often block the view to the top of Mount Fuji.
 Generally, the visibility is better in winter than in summer.
 Fujigoko, the Fuji Five Lake, is located at the northern base of Mount Fuji.
 It is well-known as a lake resort area and a perfect spot for active tourists who love hiking, fishing, and camping.

-Written by local enthusiast for Mount Fuji hostels
+Written by Travel Expert Mount Fuji

 Flo